Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 Holocaust Museum Passport

-As you start at the top of the Permanent Exhibit, the museum focuses on the events leading up to the Holocaust and the rise of the Nazis 1933-1939.
+As you start at the top of the Permanent Exhibit, the museum focuses on the events leading up to the Holocaust and the rise of the Nazis from 1933-1939.

 There are two films on this floor: The Nazi Rise to Power (13 minutes) and Antisemitism (14 minutes).

-The middle level of the exhibit focuses 1940-45 with the events most associated with the Holocaust - gas chambers, mass murder and the Nazi policy towards the Jews.
-The main focus on this floor are the concentration camps.
+The middle level of the exhibit focuses on 1940-45 with the events most associated with the Holocaust - gas chambers, mass murder, and the Nazi policy towards the Jews.

 Before you reach it, you may be able to sense it - a collection of over 4,000 shoes.